Have you ever felt awkward during a conversation with someone that you meet for the first time? I know I have.

 That feeling of self-consciousness where you can think of absolutely nothing to say.
 And your amygdala is sending out stress signals causing you to blank out to the point where you can’t even remember the name of the person you are speaking to.

 I remember being at a dinner party one evening, where I hit a total blank while speaking to someone.
-I wanted to slap myself on the forehead (read face palm) out of embarrassment while inside my head the conversation went something like : Did I say her name right?
+I had a big cheesy smile on my face while inside my head the conversation went something like: Did I say her name right?
 She thinks I’m an idiot.
 Oh crap, I don’t know what to talk about!

 Feeling self-conscious can happen at the most inconvenient times, I know.
 It’s also something that happens to almost everyone at some point.
 It’s called being human.